melbaylon/yt-ch-dl/README.md

 You can also use it without filters.
 ## dl.sh
-`dl.sh` downloads and then moves the downloaded video files to a remote storage
+`dl.sh` downloads and then moves the downloaded video files to a remote

 ## youtube-dl
 To install `youtube-dl`, you should install these first: